Spirit of New Zealand: Design

-The Spirit of New Zealand is a barquentine-rigged three-masted steel hull 33.3 m (109 ft) long, with an overall length of 45.2 m (148 ft) including the bowsprit, and a maximum width of 9.1 m (29.9 ft).
+Designed by Ted Ewbank and Don Brooke of Ewbank Brooke and Associates, and built in 1986 by Thackwray Yachts Limited and Spirit of Adventure Trust, the Spirit of New Zealand is a barquentine-rigged three-masted steel hull 33.3 m (109 ft) long, with an overall length of 45.2 m (148 ft) including the bowsprit, and a maximum width of 9.1 m (29.9 ft).
 She has a draft of about 4 m (13 ft) and a displacement of 286 tons.
 Under power, the Spirit of New Zealand can reach a top speed of 10 knots, and 14 knots under sail.
 A new engine installed in late 2010 is expected to increase the vessel's maximum speed.

 The three steel masts are 28.7, 31.3, and 28.0 metres high and carry 14 sails totalling 724.3 m^{2} (7,965 ft^{2}).
 There are 3 jibs and 4 square sails on the foremast.
 The main and mizzen masts are gaff rigged, and both can carry a gaff-topsail.
 In addition, there are 3 staysails on the main mast.

 The hull is painted black with the ship's name and the Trust's website painted in white at the bow and across the stern.
 In addition, a large silver fern is painted on either side of the bow beneath the name.
 A stainless steel rubbing strake runs the length of the vessel and circular port holes are visible above the waterline.
 A wooden rail runs around the edge of the entire deck.

 The standard crew of the Spirit of New Zealand has varied during her lifetime, but in 2023 consisted of 1 master, 4 mates, 1 cook, 1 engineer, 4 volunteer watch assistants, 2 leading hands and 40 trainees.
 For day sail voyages, the ship is registered to carry significantly more passengers.
 The trainees are normally split 20 male and 20 female, and sleep in separate accommodation.
 A change to the male accommodation was made so that 6 of the bunks could be separated from the remainder, allowing voyages to sail with 26 females and 14 males.
 This change was made in response to frequently higher female applicants than male applicants.

 Operational history

+On January 26 1988, she was in Sydney Harbour on Australia Day, alongside other tall ships, to take part in the reenactment of the First Fleet's arrival which marked the Australian Bicentenary.

 In October 2013, the vessel was in Sydney, Australia as part of the tall ship fleet at the International Fleet Review 2013.